volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 * Market data updates are not frequent; therefore, we do not recommend using IB data (instead we recommend using dxFeed or Iqfeed as market data provider).
 {% endhint %}

-## Necessary steps for a successful connection to Quantower
+## Necessary steps for a successful connection to VT-Terminal

 This guide will help you to configure the connection to the Interactive Brokers and start working on VT-Terminal platform.